robu/design2023/content/technology/sqlite.md

 ---
 # SQLite

-SQLite är en filbaserad databas som använder sig av frågespråket Structured Query Language (SQL).
-Datatyper som man kan använda sig av är begränsade i förhållande till exempelvis MySQL eller PostGreSQL.
+SQLite is a file-based database that uses the query language Structured Query Language (SQL).
+The data types that can be used are limited in comparison to, for example, MySQL or PostgreSQL.